Associate in Applied Science - Graphic Design

-The Graphic Design program is fall quarter entry and admits 44 students.
-The program is now full for the 2021-22 school year.
+The Graphic Design program has a fall quarter entry and admits 44 students.

-We recommend you contact us early to secure your spot so that you’ll be ready to begin the program Fall 2022.
+We recommend you apply early to secure your spot for Fall 2024.
 This is especially important if you are applying for financial aid.

 Waiting for entrance into the program?
-Contact our Curriculum Advisor Heather Bellerud (Heather.Bellerud@sfcc.spokane.edu) for a list of courses you can take out of sequence.
+Contact our Guided Pathways Specialist Heather Bellerud (Heather.Bellerud@sfcc.spokane.edu) for a list of courses you can take out of sequence.

 In order to apply for admission into the program, complete each of the steps listed below.
 It is essential that you maintain an active email account so that we may provide all information needed in a timely manner.